gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 The following are query quizzer-selected subtypes.
 The responding quizzer may set _1 or more_ quizzer-selected subtypes on a per-query basis by calling their names, acronyms, or synonyms at any time prior to providing a complete response. _Unless otherwise altered by the responding quizzer, queries have the synonymous subtype._

-The responding quizzer may not remove or change any previously selected quizzer-selected subtypes; except, if the quizzer calls for an “open book” subtype and has not previously called for a “synonymous” or “verbatim” subtype, the QM will accept the “open book” call and unset any other previously called subtypes.
+The responding quizzer may not remove or change any previously selected quizzer-selected subtypes.

 Should the responding quizzer call for a valid quizzer-selected subtype, the QM ignores any response (excluding quizzer-selected subtype declarations) from the quizzer given prior to the call.
 The QM ignores calls for invalid quizzer-selected subtypes.